Experts remain unsure why the disease has surged in the United Kingdom. However, there are effective antibiotic treatments for the illness.

 Although the disease has returned, the associated mortality rates haven’t.

 Antibiotics remain an effective treatment for the disease.

-As a result, mortality associated with the disease hasn’t reached the high levels of the past, according to an accompanying editorial.
+As a result, mortality associated with the disease hasn’t reached the high levels of the past,

 Dr. William Schaffner, an infectious disease expert at Vanderbilt University Medical Center in Tennessee, said that scarlet fever was traditionally much more feared than simple strep throat.